holab-hku/Vulture/README.md

 Options:
 -o/--output-dir	<string>   the output directory
 -t/--threads <int>         number of threads to run alignment with
 -d/--database <string>     select virus or virus and prokaryotes database, can be 'viruSITE' or 'viruSITE.NCBIprokaryotes'
--s/--soloStrand <string>   STARsolo param: Reverse or Forward used for 10x 5' or 3' protocol, respectively
+-e/--exe <string>          executable command or stand alone executable path of the alignment tool -s/--soloStrand <string>   STARsolo param: Reverse or Forward used for 10x 5' or 3' protocol, respectively
 -w/--whitelist <string>    STARsolo param --soloCBwhitelist
 -r/--ram <int>             Limitation of RAM usage.
 For STARsolo, param: limitGenomeGenerateRAM unit by GB